cerosas-dev/Study/README.md

 * How would you preserve `Activity` state during a screen rotation?
 [StackOverflow](https://stackoverflow.com/questions/3915952/how-to-save-state-during-orientation-change-in-android-if-the-state-is-made-of-m)

 	- When orientation changes, Android destroys your current activity and creates a new activity again.
 And whenever Android destroys and recreates your Activity for orientation change, it calls onSaveInstanceState() before destroying and calls onCreate() after recreating.
 Whatever you save in the bundle in onSaveInstanceState, you can get back from the onCreate() parameter.

 * What are different ways to store data in your Android app?

+* What is a `Spannable`?
+	- Spannable is a Spanned, adding in the ability to modify the spans (to add or remove formatting), but not to modify the text itself.
+This is the interface for text to which markup objects can be attached and detached.
+Not all Spannable classes have mutable text; see Editable for that.

 #### Android Services